Parkinson's Disease: A Healthcare Professional's Guide

 Dopamine Agonists: Formulations & Dosing

-Available dopamine (dopa) agonists for treatment of PD include:
+Available dopamine agonists for treatment of Parkinson's disease include:

 - Rotigotine (Neupro Patch)